How to Successfully Flip Houses: The Best Tips for House Flipping

 Tip number two on how to successfully flip houses: Factoring in the expected costs on their own may not be enough.
 Investors who have budgeted for everything will still need money set aside to cover unexpected bills.

-Ask yourself, what would happen to your plans if your builder pulls out at the last minute and you have no funds left to hire another?
-Could you cover the extra cost if supplies needed for a refurbishment end up twice as expensive than expected?
+They should ask themselves, what would happen to their plans if their builder pulls out at the last minute and they have no funds left to hire another?
+Could they cover the extra cost if supplies needed for a refurbishment end up twice as expensive as expected?

 According to Check a Trade, an additional 10-15% [2]should be added on top of a total renovation budget for contingency.
 This could be used to cover any nasty and unexpected surprises.